-This film was never completed.
-Production began it in 1948, but producer André Sarrut showed the film unfinished in 1952, against Paul Grimault's wishes.
-This caused the production to stop.
-In 1967, Grimault got possession of the film and was able to complete it under a new title, _Le Roi et l'Oiseau_ (1980).
+This movie was never completed.
+Production began in 1948, but Producer André Sarrut showed this movie unfinished in 1952, against Director Paul Grimault's wishes.
+This caused production to stop.
+In 1967, Grimault got possession of this movie and was able to complete it under a new title, The King and the Mockingbird (1980).
 See more »

 3 of 3 people found this review helpful.